 1. Brief Bio

 Dr. S.S.
-Iyengar is a computer scientist of international repute who has been a pioneer in multiple fields.
+Iyengar is an interdisciplinary computational scientist of international repute who has been a pioneer in multiple fields.
 Marked by his incredible record of success in the areas of world-class research, superb teaching, and excellence in community service, he has also significantly impacted industry, through his many discoveries and patents.
 His distinguished international and national research work have consistently been recognized by US government agencies, industry pioneers, and his research colleagues.
 His work has been featured on the cover of the National Science Foundation’s breakthrough technologies in both 2014 and again in 2016.

 Dr. Iyengar has garnered multiple awards for his work and made fundamental contributions in a variety of areas that impact our lives today.
 His seminal contributions continue to be seen in places like Raytheon, Telcordia, Motorola the United States Navy, DARPA and other universities and research laboratories around the world.

 HONORARY DOCTORATE OF SCIENCE TO DR. S. S. IYENGAR – Poznan University of Technology (PUT), Poznan, Poland [Link]